Students will apply directly with Carnegie Mellon College of Engineering Application Management System.

 Unofficial transcripts and score reports must be uploaded to the online application.
 This is what the Admissions Committee will use for review purposes.
 The ECE Admissions Office will only require an official hard copy of your transcript if you are admitted and decide to accept your offer of admission.
 In order for transcripts to be considered official, they must be received directly from the university in a signed and sealed envelope.

-In an effort to accommodate students during this challenging time, the GRE test will not be accepted for the Fall 2021 admissions
+In an effort to accommodate students during this challenging time, the GRE test will not be accepted for the Spring 2022 admissions

 All international applicants whose native language is not English must take the TOEFL (preferred) or IELTS Exam.

-For the Fall 2021 admissions cycle, we will accept the online Duolingo English Test (DET).
+For the Spring 2022 admissions cycle, we will accept the online Duolingo English Test (DET).
 A minimum overall score of 105 is required, with minimum sub-scores of Literacy-105, Comprehension-115, Production-70, Conversation-95.

 Financial aid is awarded upon admission in the form of research assistantships based on university resources and available openings.
 If available, financial aid is awarded for both the fall and spring semesters.